© Society of Chemical Industry

 Style and layout of papers

-No manuscripts submitted to the Journal can exceed 6000 words.
+No Research manuscripts submitted to the Journal can exceed 6000 words.

 When submitting a revised version of a manuscript, the changes made should be clearly highlighted in red.
 Polymer International reserves the right to reject papers where the author has not made the reviewer changes accordingly.
 Papers cannot be revised past a second revision.